Distribution of Chores with Information Asymmetry: Preliminaries

-In \cref{app:other_notions}, we also consider two stronger notions of envy-freeness with dubious chores, i.e. \emph{singly} and \emph{personalized} envy-freeness up to $k$ dubious chores.
-There, we introduce additional restrictions on what and how dubious chores may be allocated that may be well motivated in some of the potential applications.
+In the full version of the paper \citep{hosseini2023distribution}, we also consider two stronger notions of \DEF{k}: \emph{singly} and \emph{personalized}.
+There, we introduce restrictions on how dubious chores may be allocated that may be well motivated in some of the potential applications.

-\paragraph{Pareto optimality.} An allocation $A$ is \emph{Pareto dominated} by allocation $B$ if $v_i(B_i) \geq v_i(A_i)$ for every agent $i \in \calN$, with at least one of the inequalities being strict.
+\paragraph{Pareto optimality.} An allocation $A$ is \emph{Pareto dominated} by allocation $B$ if $v_i(B_i) \geq v_i(A_i)$ $\forall i \in \calN$, with at least one of the inequalities being strict.
 A \emph{Pareto optimal} (\PO{}) allocation is one that is not Pareto dominated by any other allocation.
+A \emph{fractional Pareto optimal} (\fPO{}) allocation is one that is not Pareto dominated by any other fractional allocation.